rust-lang/regex/HACKING.md

 encountered.
 Parsing is done in a separate crate so that others may benefit from its existence, and because it is relatively divorced from the rest of the regex library.

+The regex-syntax crate also provides sophisticated support for extracting prefix and suffix literals from regular expressions.

 ### Compilation